 I can break my white bubble.

 Breaking my white bubble means I acknowledge that I am privileged, simply because of the color of my skin.
 It means I will endeavor to be more alert to the unfair treatment of others, and will strive to see things from their perspective.
-It means I will offer my prayers and peaceful actions to be part of the solution.
+It means I will offer my prayers, my voice, and my peaceful actions to be part of the solution.

 It also means I will stand with those who put their lives on the line every day to serve and protect America.
 I will acknowledge the risks and fears they face, as well.
-And even though there are clearly problems to address nationwide, I will continue to give law enforcement my respect and thanks.
+And even though there are clearly wrong practices and systemic problems that need to be addressed nationwide, I thank and respect each officer who is serving with integrity, courage, and compassion.

 Perhaps you, too, live in a white bubble.
 If so, I challenge you to break it today.
 And I invite you to pray this simple prayer with me: